 - During validation, an issue was discovered in Windows Server 21H1.
 This OS version is unable to save a memory dump (crash dump) to a disk.
-It is considered to be OS defect. - We have noted certain native VF drivers in combination with this release's PF driver will cause it to not bond. - With a Windows host and Linux virtual machine (VM), the last transmit (Tx) queue might not increment when there are multiple Tx queues. - Insufficient PCI-Express bandwidth available for device might be logged for Intel® Ethernet E820 Series Network Adapters.
-The E820 Series does not use a PCI-Express interface and this appears to only be a logging issue. - The 4x25 G NVM lists 100 GbE and 50 GbE link speeds in the device advanced tab on Windows Server. - There is a lack of output from the Get-NetQosPolicy command, even though iSCSI is working. - On 82X platforms using lanconf in the EFI shell and EFI networking enabled, under the EDKII Menu --> Platform Configuration --> Network Configuration, the EFI Network option is disabled by default.
+It is considered to be OS defect. - We have noted certain native VF drivers in combination with this release's PF driver will cause it to not bond. - Insufficient PCI-Express bandwidth available for device might be logged for Intel[®] Ethernet E820 Series Network Adapters.
+The E820 Series does not use a PCI-Express interface and this appears to only be a logging issue. - The 4x25 G NVM lists 100 GbE and 50 GbE link speeds in the device advanced tab on Windows Server. - There is a lack of output from the Get-NetQoSPolicy command, even though iSCSI is working. - On 82X platforms using lanconf in the EFI shell and EFI networking enabled, under the EDKII Menu --> Platform Configuration --> Network Configuration, the EFI Network option is disabled by default.